NikolaInvernizzi/GoCardlessToYnabSync/README.md

 ### Configuration
-The URIs are used by the timed Azure function sp it can trigger the Azure functions that do the logic
+The URIs are used by the timed Azure function so it can trigger the Azure functions that do the logic
 ```
   "FunctionUris": {
     "GoCardlessSync": "",